British Designers – Matilda EtchesJuly 28, 2019

 Born in Yorkshire in 1898, Muriel Matilda Etches’ mother was Agnes Helena Woollen, (married name Etches) and her father, who served in The King’s Own Yorkshire Light Infantry during World War I, was called Charles Thomas Watkins Etches.
 Matilda was an only child.
 The family emigrated to Montreal, Canada, when Matilda was seven.
 She returned to Britain and settled in London just before the second world war.

-Matilda did not receive training in dress design or even in dressmaking, but cut and draped designs directly on the dressmaker’s dummy.
+Matilda Etches did not receive training in dress design or even in dressmaking, but cut and draped designs directly on the dressmaker’s dummy.
 She never even made a sketch.
 However, she had always dressed distinctively and elegantly, and made her own outfits to her own designs from a young age.
 When she toured Australia in 1946 to promote the textile designs of Ziker Asher more column inches were devoted to her appearance and outfits than to the fabrics.

 Her Own Business